 What Types of Litter Does 23111 VC Apply To?

-23111 VC applies to cigarettes and cigars alike (whether lit or not), matches, and any flaming or glowing substance.
-So if even if you accidentally dropped a cigarette or cigar from your pocket, in theory you could still be convicted under 23111 VC because you threw or “discharged” the substance onto the ground.
+VC 23111 applies to cigarettes and cigars alike (whether lit or not), matches, and any flaming or glowing substance.
+So if even if you accidentally dropped a cigarette or cigar from your pocket, in theory you could still be convicted under this section because you threw or “discharged” the substance onto the ground.
 It is a strict liability offense, meaning there is no intent element required to be found guilty of the charge.

 Get Help With 23111 VC